The starting place to learn the Russian language on the Internet.

 Sentence Structure in Russian

 In the Russian language, the word order is rather flexible.
-Though the Russian sentence is generally arranged SUBJECT-VERB-OBJECT, the grammar rules allow to use virtually any combination of subject, verb and object within the sentence.
+Though the Russian sentence is generally arranged SUBJECT-PREDICATE-OBJECT, the grammar rules allow to use virtually any combination of subject, predicate and object within the sentence.

 For example, the sentence "A cat caught a mouse" can be translated into Russian in the following ways: